Skip to content

 Frequently Asked Questions About HubSpot Salesforce Integration for Financial Services

-Is HubSpot Salesforce integration compliant with FINRA regulations?
+Is HubSpot Salesforce integration compliant with FINRA and SEC regulations?

-The integration itself is a data synchronization tool—compliance depends on how you configure and use it.
-To maintain FINRA compliance, implement compliant email archiving solutions (Smarsh, Global Relay) that capture communications from both systems, use approved templates with required disclosures, establish approval workflows for marketing content, and maintain comprehensive audit trails.
-Work with compliance officers and specialized partners to ensure proper configuration.
+The integration itself is a data synchronization tool—compliance depends on configuration.
+To maintain FINRA compliance, implement compliant email archiving (Smarsh, Global Relay), use approved templates with required disclosures, establish approval workflows for marketing content, and maintain audit trails.
+Work with compliance officers and specialized partners like Vantage Point to ensure proper configuration.

 David Cockrum